nokia/SReXperts/docs/nsp/intermediate/71-nsp-ne-config-snapshot-rollback.md

 * Notice redundancies in rollback operation inputs (e.g., backup operation vs. backup path/filename).
 Reflect on why these exist, by triggering rollbacks from different WebUI contexts to observe differences in workflow execution inputs.
 * Observe how the snapshot storage path includes the nodal release, and consider how this design choice ensures version accuracy and compatibility.

-### Improve your Operation
+### Improve your Snapshot Operation

 Review the workflow that takes configuration snapshots.
 Check, if there is anything that can be improved!
 Are [best practices]("https://network.developer.nokia.com/learn/24_4/network-programmability-automation-frameworks/workflow-manager-framework/wfm-workflow-development/wfm-best-practices/") appropriately applied?

 You may find that the action `getConfig` publishes the configuration as a JSON string.
 This approach works well for smaller configurations like we have in this hackathon.
-Applying this approach to production-scale nodal configurations can lead to publishing mega-bytes of data and is not recommended as it impacts resource consumption.
+Applying this approach to production-scale nodal configurations can lead to publishing megabytes of data and is not recommended as it impacts resource consumption.

 To work around this, you may consider updating the workflow.
 The `nsp.https` action allows to store the result in the local filesystem by using the input attribute called `fileName`.
 Change the task to store the JSON response as file under the path `/tmp/<% $.neName %>.nokia-conf.json`.
 When applying this change, you need to consider to add another input attribute `resultFilter : $.content`.
 This applies a YAQL expression to the response before writing it to a file, else everything would be wrapped into a top-level element called `content`.